 The average menstrual cycle is 28 days long but can vary from 24 to 38 days.
-If a menstrual cycle is shorter, a person can have a period more than once a month.
+If a menstrual cycle is shorter, a person may have two periods within the same calendar month.

 While occasional changes in the menstrual cycle are not unusual, frequently experiencing two periods in a month may indicate an underlying issue.
 This article discusses six possible causes of having two periods in one month.